mtfrigo/raspberrypi3/README.md

 ### How to connect to vpn in raspberry pi

-You check the full guide here (https://cs.uwaterloo.ca/twiki/view/CF/OpenConnect)[OpenConnect]
+You can check the full guide here: [OpenConnect](https://cs.uwaterloo.ca/twiki/view/CF/OpenConnect)

 First install OpenConnect: